 This is a guest post by Jodi Grundig of Family Travel Magazine.
 Photo is courtesy of Jodi Grundig.

-Disclosure: I experienced these attractions at no cost as part of the TMS Family Travel Conference.
+Disclosure: I experienced wild water fun in Niagara Falls at no cost as part of the TMS Family Travel Conference.

 5 thoughts on “Wild Water Fun in Niagara Falls, NY”

 Beautiful place, I wish to visit someday…